Prabha0018/BikeRent/README.md

 BIKERENTALS is a MERN stack-inspired project developed using Vite, React, and Supabase.
 It's an online bike rental platform that allows users to explore, compare, and reserve bikes for both personal and business purposes.

+site in live⚡ click the link for demo -> https://ryd-on.netlify.app/

 ## Built With
 - Supabase (PostgreSQL, Auth, Storage)
 - React.js